IqraFatima-Coder/IqraFatima-Coder/README.md

 - 👋 Hi, I’m Iqra Fatima
-- 👀 I’m interested in Programmming and Web Development
+- 👀 I’m interested in Programming, Robotics & AI
 - 🌱 I’m currently learning Python
 - ✨ I’m looking to collaborate on projects in Python
 - 📫 You can reachout me through my linkedin ID:  linkedin.com/in/iqrafatima666